+Learning how to cut in is a key skill every DIY decorator should have.
 The area where your walls meet the ceiling is a tricky place to paint, and if you don't take your time to do it properly you could end up with a pretty dodgy looking paint job.
-We want to see crisp, clean, clear edges all along the top of the walls and to get that perfect finish you need to learn how to cut in when painting a wall or ceiling.
+We want to see crisp, clean, clear edges all along the top of the walls and to get that perfect finish you need to cut in with a paintbrush when painting a wall or ceiling.

 Need more advice on painting?
 You'll find everything you could ever need in our guide to how to paint rooms and walls.
 There are plenty more tips, tricks and inspiration over in our decorating hub, too.